Dance Dance Revolution A

-Dance Dance Revolution A (Note: (ダンスダンスレボリューションエース, DansuDansuReboryūshon Ēsu)) (pronounced Ace) is a music video game, the 16th installment of the Dance Dance Revolution arcade series in Japan (the 8th in Europe and the 7th in North America), and the sequel to the 2014 release of Dance Dance Revolution.
+Dance Dance Revolution A (Note: Japanese: (ダンスダンスレボリューションエース, DansuDansuReboryūshon Ēsu), stylized as DanceDanceRevolution A; officially shortened to DDR A) (pronounced Ace) is a music video game, the 16th installment of the Dance Dance Revolution arcade series in Japan (the 8th in Europe and the 7th in North America), and the sequel to the 2014 release of Dance Dance Revolution.
 It was released on March 30, 2016 in Japan and Asia as a dedicated cabinet and as an upgrade kit, with Japan receiving a localized build, while the Korean release was delayed to the next week.
 This game was also released in North America later in 2016, in the form of new cabinets with e-Amusement connectivity, while Europe received new offline cabinets on December 15, 2017.
 It is the first international arcade release of Dance Dance Revolution since Dance Dance Revolution X2.

 A sequel, titled Dance Dance Revolution A20, was released in 2019 to celebrate the 20th anniversary of the series.